Ringette: Growth

 In Canada, ringette spread to Manitoba, Quebec, Nova Scotia and British Columbia.
 To better organize the sport nationally, Ringette Canada was founded in 1974.
 The following year, the sport received national television exposure in an intermission feature during Hockey Night in Canada.
 The copyright to the official ringette rules, which had been transferred from the SDMRO to the Ontario Ringette Association in 1973, was acquired by Ringette Canada in 1983.

 After Jacks died in May 1975, his wife Agnes Jacks promoted the game and acted as an ambassador for the sport until her own death in April 2005.
 She received the Order of Canada for this work in 2002.
+Ringette Canada initially had little money and received no assistance from the Canadian federal government though the sport grew significantly between the 1970s and 1980s.